Shawnjs11/group_chat_wrapped/README.md

 # group_chat_wrapped
-Just a student with a fun individual project idea to share message data with friends Framework code to create a year in review for cleaned group chat apple data (static data)
+Just a student with a fun individual project idea to share message data with friends.

+Framework code to create a year in review for cleaned group chat apple data (static data)

 1. pull the data from a database, or get any imessage chat data